denniswon/agenthalo/examples/README.md

 ### Strategy Example: Check trading strategy and optionally execute it

 [Basic Example 03 - Strategy](basic/03_strategy.py) dives into the optional execution of a trading strategy given input signals that:
-- Initializes the AlphaSwarm agent with both strategy analysis and token swap tools
+- Initializes the NewtonSwarm agent with both strategy analysis and token swap tools
 - Uses Claude 3.5 Sonnet to process natural language queries
 - Defines a simple trading strategy: Swap 3 USDC for WETH on Ethereum Sepolia when price below 10000 USDC per WETH
 - Evaluates the trading strategy conditions using real-time market data when triggered